Using GOLD for Formative Assessment in the Time of Covid-19

-GOLD® remains what it has always been—an observation-based formative assessment tool that is, in fact, systematic, with a fixed plan and structure.
-It is also individalized, comprehensive, and flexible to meet the context, even if that context is "distance learning."
-GOLD® was specifically designed to help educators gather and interpret the most authentic data about children as they are engaged in developmentally appropriate experiences and projects, regardless of where or with whom those experiences take place.
+GOLD remains what it has always been—an observation-based formative assessment tool that is, in fact, systematic, with a fixed plan and structure.
+It is also individualized, comprehensive, and flexible to meet the context, even if that context is “distance learning.”
+GOLD was specifically designed to help educators gather and interpret the most authentic data about children as they are engaged in developmentally appropriate experiences and projects, regardless of where or with whom those experiences take place.

 Three routes to effective formative assessment during distance learning.

 Recommendation 1: Use every opportunity to provide feedback.

 Hattie (2009) said feedback and effective teaching together can powerfully enhance learning.
 Tunstall and Gipps (1996) classified feedback as evaluative or descriptive and indicate that descriptive feedback that provides guidance for improvement can make the biggest difference for children’s learning.